HRDAG/snap/README.md

   `snap push -m "this is my commit message for snap"`

-Uploading can take a while if you have a lot of data.
+Uploading can take a while if you have a lot of data (unless you run the snap command on HRDAG's 'eleanor' server, which hosts the snap repo).
 Once it's done, snap will tell you a revision number.

+WARNING: if you're running an rsync from/to/on the snap server and/or you're running a snap push or pull, a new 'snap push' will kill them all; this could be fixed with an hour or so of Scott's time.

 ### pull data from snap